parca-dev/docs/docs/overview.md

 The Parca project houses two main components:

 * Parca: The server that stores profiling data and allows it to be queried and analyzed over time.
-* Parca Agent: An eBPF based profiler, that can automatically discover targets to profile such as Kubernetes containers or systemd units.
+* Parca Agent: An eBPF-based whole-system profiler.

 ## Architecture